13 Nov How to Use Goals for Strategic Advantage

 If you don’t have goals that are written, you are not alone.
 In his book What They Don’t Teach You at Harvard Business School, Mark McCormack tells how only 3% of the 1979 Harvard MBA class had written goals just prior to graduation.
 Another 13% had goals but they were not in writing, and 84% had no specific goals other than graduating and enjoying the summer.

 Ten years later, the 13% of the class with goals that were not written were earning an average of ten times the income of those without any goals.
 The 3% with written goals did even better, averaging over ten times more than the person with unwritten goals, and 97 times than those with no goals.

 To confirm the results were not a fluke, the study was repeated in 1989 with the same graduates; the results were the same.

 How to Be in the Top 3%

-By creating goals, and more importantly, by writing those goals, you could earn 100 times then the person without any goals.
-This example is proof positive that what you know is important to a successful business, career or life, but not as important as articulating in writing what you want to do and how you’d like to get there.
+By creating goals, and more importantly, by writing those goals, you could earn 100 times more than the person without any goals.
+This example is proof positive that having goals is important to a successful business, career or life, but not as important as articulating, in writing, what you want to do and how you’d like to get there.